lishijie15/FFSTT-for-Transferable-NILM/README.md

 ```

 ### Run Our Model
+To execute FFSTT, first download the UK-DALE and \href{http://redd.csail.mit.edu/}{REDD} datasets and place them in the root directory folder ./data/.
+Then, execute the following code.

-To perform the Transferable NILM, please execute the following code.
+To perform the FFSTT, please execute the following code.

 ```
 bash NILM_uk.sh